simai/docara/stubs/site/source/docs/en/pretty-urls/pretty-urls.md

     <div class="ellipsis">...</div>
 </div>

-…it will be rendered as `index.html` in the `/build/about-us` directory:
+It will be rendered as `index.html` in the `/build/about-us` directory:

 <div class="files">
     <div class="folder folder--open">build_local